Skip to Content

 Step 5: Drop the cookie dough by spoonfuls or roll them into balls and place on a nonstick baking sheet.

-Step 6: Bake the cookies at 350 degrees for 10 – 13 minutes and remove once browned on the edges.
+Step 6: Bake the vegan pumpkin chocolate chip cookies at 350 degrees for 10 – 13 minutes and remove once browned on the edges.

 vegan pumpkin cookies on a plate